joemmalatesta/joemmalatesta/src/lib/posts/cheddarboxd.md

 ### PWA Troubles

 I’ve turned SvelteKit projects into PWA’s before, and even [wrote a guide](https://www.joemmalatesta.com/writing/sveltekit-pwa) about it.
 Even so, I ran into two, retrospectively dumb complications that took away 3 hours of precious sleep.
-When I first saved the PWA to my phone and opened it, the keyboard refused to open when I clicked any of the inputs.
-After spending 40 minutes figuring out that I just need to soft reset my phone, I ran into a slightly more real issue.
+When I first opened the PWA on my phone, the keyboard refused to open when I clicked any of the inputs.
+After spending 40 minutes worrying iOS 16 bricked all PWA's (I just needed to soft reset my phone), I ran into a slightly more real issue.

 Once I finally could, I tried logging into an account I had made and got redirected in a loop back to the login page, meaning my credentials couldn’t be validated.
 It didn’t make sense that a set of API calls would work on my desktop but not my phone, so I quickly narrowed it down to a cookies issue, which I was using to persist user information.
 After some super sleuth work and a couple `console.log's` I found that my cookies were not being persisted on page reloads.
 Again, why would this be an issue on network and not localhost?
 Apparently, even though localhost is technically also http, when you expose the site to the network using http, it requires the cookies to have `secure: false` parameter set.
 Another simple fix but one that is not well documented.